wp-plugins/easy-facebook-feed/readme.txt

 1. Upload `easy-facebook-feed` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `[easy_facebook_feed]` on your page
 1. Thats it, you are done!
+View the page to see the result.

 == Frequently Asked Questions ==